 PSG dismantle Atletico Madrid 4-0 in impressive Club World Cup opener

-Champions League winners PSG beat fellow European heavyweights Atletico Madrid at the Rose Bowl in Pasadena.
+Champions League winners PSG beat fellow European heavyweights Atletico Madrid at the Rose Bowl in Pasadena, California, the US.

 Champions League winners Paris Saint-Germain opened their Club World Cup campaign with an impressive 4-0 victory over Atletico Madrid, underlining to their rivals that they will likely be the team to beat in this tournament.